 - MKTG 6030 - Seminar in Marketing Strategy

 - MKTG 6050- Systems Theory and Experimentation (name change coming soon: Behavioral Experimentation)

-- MKTG 6070- Operations Research in Marketing (name change coming soon: Consumer Behavior II)
+- MKTG 6070- Operations Research in Marketing (name change coming soon: Seminar in Consumer Psychology)

 Minor Academic Program

 Students also will select a minor academic area of study, which requires a minimum of nine (9) credit hours of coursework.
 These courses are selected by the student in combination with the Ph.D.
 Coordinator and Doctoral Programs Committee in the Department of Marketing and Logistics.
 Minors within the department (e.g., logistics) or within the College of Business are encouraged.